mkiki254/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 7: The function encodes a string into 1337
 Task 8: The function encodes a string using rot13
 Task 9: The function prints an integer
+Task 10: Adding a line for the program to assign a[2] to 98